 The ‘alliances of alliances’ of bottlenose dolphins in Shark Bay are the most complex known outside of our own species.
 Most scientists subscribe to the view that complex social relationships, like those in coalitions and alliances, were the driving force behind the evolution of large brains and high intelligence.
 When we started watching the dolphins in Shark Bay in 1982, we knew that they had the largest brains for their body size after humans, but we knew nothing about their society and had no idea why they needed all that brain-power.

 The greatest breakthough came on the 19th of August, 1987.
 We had previously discovered that adult male dolphins swam around in pairs and trios – often in precise synchrony – cooperating to ‘herd’ single females that were ready to conceive.
 On that glassy calm day, we first saw two such ‘friendly’ alliances cooperate to attack another group to take their female.
 We instantly knew the incredible significance of that discovery: the male dolphins’ ‘social network’ featured alliances within alliances, just like humans and unlike any other animal.
-Prof. Connor, then a graduate student at the University of Michigan, exclaimed on the radio to fellow researchers ‘this is just like science fiction’, a moment immortalized when the video was included in the NOVA documentary, The private lives of dolphins.
+Richard, then a graduate student at the University of Michigan, exclaimed on the radio to fellow researchers ‘this is just like science fiction’, a moment immortalised when the video was included in the NOVA documentary, The Private Lives of Dolphins.